Biz-codes/my-diy-inventory-capstone-client/README.md

-### 1. Working Prototype (to do now)
+### 1. Working Prototype
-(Example) You can access a working prototype of the React app here: https://my-diy-inventory.vercel.app/ and Node app here: https://my-diy-inventory.herokuapp.com/
+You can access a working prototype of the React app here: https://my-diy-inventory.vercel.app/ and Node app here: https://my-diy-inventory.herokuapp.com/